Atil

 Atil, also Itil, was the capital of the Khazar Khaganate from the mid-8th century to the late 10th century.

-Known to have been situated on the Silk Road, in the vicinity of the Caspian Sea, its precise location has long been unknown.
-In 2008, a site at Samosdelka, a village in the Volga Delta that is some 30 km south-west of Astrakhan has been identified as the site of Atil.
+It is known historically to have been situated along the Silk Road, on the northern coast of the Caspian Sea, in the Volga Delta region of what is now southern Russia.
+Its precise location has long been unknown.

-The name Atil is from the Turkic phrase meaning "great river", a name of the Volga River.
+In 2008, a Russian archaeologist claimed to have discovered the remains of Atil in Samosdelka, a village in the Volga Delta approximately 30 km southwest of the city of Astrakhan.
+This claim has since been disproven.

+Name

+The historical Turkic peoples living on or near the Volga region called both the river and the Khazar capital city on the river Itil or Atil.